Clothing Advertisements: Examples, Scripts & Best Practices for 2026

 When combined strategically, these five approaches create multiple touchpoints throughout the customer journey, from initial awareness through purchase and beyond.

-What to say when advertising clothes?
+What should I write when advertising clothes?

 1. Unique Features (the “what”)